You can make poop disgusting by the use of dog stool eating deterrents. These deterrents are meant to stop a dog from eating poop.

-Before we look at some of the best deterrents to stop poop eating, let us look at some of the reasons why you need to stop the behavior.
-It is, however, important to note that coprophagia is not exactly harmful to your dog.
-Well, you need to make him stop because;
+Before considering some of the best deterrents to stop poop eating, let us consider why you need to control the behavior.

 It is annoying and disgusting